ContainerHQ/arkis-api-docs/source/includes/_cluster.md

-nodes_count | The number of nodes present in the cluster nodes    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last
+nodes_count | The number of nodes present in the cluster nodes    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster last_ping   | Date and time of the last time the node was contacted by Arkis created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last